Charles Howard, 20th Earl of Suffolk: Career

-From there they made their way to Bordeaux, where British Embassy representatives introduced them to the master of the British tramp ship SS Broompark, which was one of many standing by to carry refugees to safety.
+From there they made their way to Bordeaux, where representatives of the British embassy introduced them to the master of the British tramp ship SS Broompark, which was one of many standing by to carry refugees to safety.
 They embarked 33 eminent scientists, with their families.
-Two more scientists, Lew Kowarski and Hans Halban, arrived with the heavy water.
+Two more scientists, Lew Kowarski and Hans von Halban, arrived with the heavy water.

 Then the managing director of the Antwerp Diamond Bank, Paul Timbal, joined, with $10 million worth of gem diamonds.
 They discovered 600 tons of machine tools in wagons on the quay, which were also loaded.

 The Broompark carried them safely to Falmouth, from where a special train took her passengers and cargo to London.
 The diamonds were placed in the vaults of the Diamond Corporation and most of the heavy water was sent to Windsor Castle, where it was stored alongside the Crown Jewels, until needed.

-Howard's approach to his missions earned him the nickname "Mad Jack" or "Wild Jack".
-Herbert Morrison, Minister of Supply, later described him as "one of the most remarkable young men employed by the Government on dangerous missions.": Morrison told the House of Commons, when in Secret Session, that "A considerable service has been rendered to the Allied cause by the safe arrival of this shipload."
+Suffolk's approach to his missions earned him the nickname "Mad Jack" or "Wild Jack".
+Herbert Morrison, Minister of Supply, later described him as "one of the most remarkable young men employed by the Government on dangerous missions".
+Morrison told the House of Commons, when in Secret Session, that "a considerable service has been rendered to the Allied cause by the safe arrival of this shipload".

 Bomb disposal career and death

-Following his return from France, the Earl worked for the Ministry of Supply as a Research Officer learning how to defuse bombs of new and unknown types.
-The Earl served as part of an unexploded bomb detachment in London during the Blitz.
+Following his return from France, Lord Suffolk worked for the Ministry of Supply as a research officer learning how to defuse bombs of new and unknown types.
+He served as part of an unexploded bomb detachment in London during the Blitz.
 The detachment consisted of himself, his secretary Morden, and his chauffeur, Fred Hards.
-They called themselves "the Holy Trinity" and they became famed for their prowess in detecting and successfully tackling 34 unexploded bombs with "urbane and smiling efficiency."
-Morden stood by his side taking notes, as the Earl worked at defusing the bombs.
+They called themselves "the Holy Trinity" and they became famed for their prowess in detecting and successfully tackling 34 unexploded bombs with "urbane and smiling efficiency".
+Morden stood by his side taking notes, as Lord Suffolk worked at defusing the bombs.

-He looked on each bomb as a new challenge – examining it from all angles, listening to it, his fingers exploring the metal shell and dictating his conclusions to Eileen Morden and the method he proposed to use in disarming the bomb when the time came for her to take shelter.
+He looked on each bomb as a new challenge — examining it from all angles, listening to it, his fingers exploring the metal shell, and dictating his conclusions and the method he proposed to use in disarming the bomb to Eileen Morden when the time came for her to take shelter.
 If anything went wrong, then at least others would not make the same mistake.
 An official report underlined the strain of his work: "On many occasions Lord Suffolk cleared everyone away from the danger area and proceeded to operate alone.
 Deliberately he exposed himself daily to danger."
-Jack was a fatalist saying that "If my name is on a bomb, that's it."
+He was a fatalist saying that "if my name is on a bomb, that's it".

-The 35th blew up on Erith Marshes in Kent on 12 May 1941, killing all three.
-The bomb, a 250 kg weapon, was at one of the so-called 'bomb cemeteries', on open ground on the marshes.
+The 35th bomb blew up on Erith Marshes in Kent on 12 May 1941, killing all three.
+The bomb, a 250 kg weapon, was at one of the so-called "bomb cemeteries", on open ground on the marshes.
 Bombs were transferred here after being temporarily made safe for transport and then destroyed using controlled explosions.